exustash/jk-pipeline-utils/README.md

 ## Links
-a list of resources to deep dive into this topic
+A list of resources to deep dive into this topic